 You may or may not love structure.
-But I can assure you that you NEED a daily routine.
+But I can assure you that you NEED a daily routine to make your life and homemaking much easier.

 For most of my life, I’ve taken my life’s organization for granted.